 Candy Hurd, the director of nursing at the Beckley-Raleigh Health Department, said that the new state-funded pilot program is targeting several counties that have high hepatitis B rates.
-Healthcare workers will provide vaccines through partnerships with substance abuse treatment facilities and work release centers, the Register-Herald
+Healthcare workers will provide vaccines through partnerships with substance abuse treatment facilities and work release centers, the Register-Herald reports.

 Hurd said that the partnerships will help the state to catch high-risk adults, such as people who share needles, take IV drugs and participate in high-risk sexual activity.

 A report by the West Virginia Center for Disease Control released in 2008 reported that rates of acute hepatitis B grew by more than 150 percent.
 As of 2010, the state had the highest incidence rate of acute hepatitis B in the U.S. with a rate of 4.7 per 100,000 people.